dotnet/docs-maui/docs/user-interface/controls/button.md

 In this example, the calls to the `ChangeCanExecute` method of `Command` are required so that the `Command` method can call the `canExecute` method and determine whether the <xref:Microsoft.Maui.Controls.Button> should be disabled or not.
 With this code change, as the number reaches the limit, the <xref:Microsoft.Maui.Controls.Button> is disabled.

-It's also possible for two or more <xref:Microsoft.Maui.Controls.Button> elements to be bound to the same `ICommand` property.
+It's also possible for two or more <xref:Microsoft.Maui.Controls.Button> elements to be bound to the same <xref:System.Windows.Input.ICommand> property.
 The <xref:Microsoft.Maui.Controls.Button> elements can be distinguished using the `CommandParameter` property of <xref:Microsoft.Maui.Controls.Button>.
 In this case, you'll want to use the generic `Command<T>` class.
 The `CommandParameter` object is then passed as an argument to the `execute` and `canExecute` methods.
 For more information, see [Commanding](~/fundamentals/data-binding/commanding.md).

 ## Press and release the button